India's 2016/17 cotton exports seen down 17 pct to 6 million bales - trade body

 (1 Indian bale = 170 kg)

-(Reporting by Rajendra Jadhav; Editing by Sunil Nair)
+Reporting by Rajendra Jadhav; Editing by Sunil Nair